 Tabbouli-Style Quinoa and Black Bean Salad

 I can’t seem to get enough of tabbouli-type salads.
 I especially like them made with quinoa.
-You can use red irregular quinoa, or a combination.
+You can use red, tan, or black quinoa, or a combination.
 Embellished with black beans, this makes a high-protein salad that’s hearty enough to be a main dish.
 Photos by Evan Atlas.

 Serves: 6 to 8

 - 1 cup raw quinoa (any color, or try a combination)